sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 - *Open the Project where you want to create a dataset*
 - *Click on the 'Datasets' tab*
-- *Click on "Create" and choose 'Datasets'*
+- *Click on 'Create' and choose 'Datasets'*
 - *Select your dataset type and enter the fields in the dialog*
 - *Update the schema of the dataset*
 - *Click 'Save'*